cseanburns/journal-issues/manuscript.md

 "the date the publisher made an electronic version of the article available."
-Therefore, the DEP can be the date an article was made available online first and not attached to an issue.
+Therefore, the DEP can be the date an article was made available online-first and not attached to an issue.
 The DP "contains the full date on which the issue of the journal was published".